Hey everyone, Coach Dion is here with another coaching race tip in under 60 seconds! We are going to cover weight transfer.

-As racecar drivers understanding weight transfer is a fundamental skill that we need to know to go fast.
+Understanding weight transfer is a fundamental skill that racecar drivers need to know.
+It is what helps us go fast!
 Learning to optimize weight transfer allows us to optimize the grip of the racecar.

-As you accelerate the weight of the racecar shifts back over the rear tires.
-As you brake the weight shifts forward over the front tires.
+As you accelerate the weight, the racecar shifts back over the rear tires.
+As you brake, the weight shifts forward over the front tires.

-This is the reason why if drivers pick up the throttle too early they induce understeer at corner exit.
+This is the reason why if drivers pick up the throttle too early, they induce understeer at the corner exit.
 It is also the reason why trail braking can create oversteer.

 Putting It Into Practice